Budibase/website/content/blog/how-to-make-a-web-app/index.md

 You’ve got your idea, you’ve validated the market, it’s now time to list everything you want your app to do.

 A common mistake here is to get carried away.

 Your web app is NOT a swiss army knife.
-It won’t have all the features and functionality of Salesforce, and it doesn’t have to.
+It won’t have all the features and functionality of Salesforce and it doesn’t have to.

 I repeat, don’t get carried away.
 The more functionality you add, the longer it will take to build your web app.
 Quite often, the longer a web app takes to build, the more frustration you’ll experience.

 One of the most important aspects of making a web app is having fun, enjoying the ride, and celebrating the small wins.

 Only  define functionality which solves your target markets problems.

 I promise I’m not here to kill your dreams.
 Remember, you’re web app is a work in progress and the first goal is version 1.
 It will still have cool features and delight your users, but you must keep things simple.